-INTEREST RATE
+INTEREST RATES

-Guidance from the Bank of Canada in light of the COVID-19 pandemic suggests that interest rates will continue to remain low through 2021 to stimulate economic activity.
-Freshwater has interest rate swaps in the amount of \$10.2 million.
-The current interest rate swaps fix the interest rates for \$4.1 million until 2029 and \$6.1 million until 2032.
+Guidance from the Bank of Canada suggests that with the economy in excess demand, and inflation persisting well above its target and expected to move higher in the near term, interest rates will need to rise further.
+Freshwater has interest rate swaps in the amount of \$8.4 million.
+The current interest rate swaps fix the interest rates for \$3.3 million until 2029 and \$5.1 million until 2032.
 Any additional debt required to meet the Corporation's working capital needs is subject to interest rate volatility.